 If there is a children’s section at the museum, make certain it’s not just a place where your kids are looking at something and pressing a button.
 It should be interactive.
 If it’s not—leave and start enjoying the paintings.

 If your spouse is going—divide the kids between both parents.
 Look at your watches and agree to meet back at the museum bookstore in exactly one hour.

 And consider taking one or two of your kids’ friends along.
 Kids like having their friends tag along and share the experience.

 #5: Kids Museum: Grab a Notebook and Scribble!

 Take blank notebooks and pens for each child and adult.
 They will use these to take notes of what they see and observe in the museum

 #6: Kids Museum: Find Your 5 Faves!

 Go to different sections of the museum.
-Quickly look at all the paintings, sculptures, etc. in each room.
-Your child is to find 5 paintings they like.
-They may find them in the same section of the museum, but they may not and you will have to visit other sections (which is more fun anyway).
-Have them write down in their notebooks the following:
+Look at all the paintings, sculptures, etc. in each room.
+Ask your children to find 5 paintings they like.
+They may find them in the same section of the museum, but if they don’t, visit other sections of the museum (which is more fun anyway).
+Once your children have found 5 of their favorite paintings, have them write down in their notebooks the following about each painting: